 Burning solid waste in incinerators and landfilling organic waste are the least preferable options.
-If reduction and recycling are not options, finding a way to extract energy from the waste before incineration should be considered.
+If reduction and recycling are not options, finding a way to extract energy from

 Conversion of Feedstocks into Usable Energy

 Biomass is barely usable in energy applications in its raw form.
 Even combustion of raw biomass requires some aggregation, cutting, and/or drying before actual use.
 To render them usable as fuel, raw feedstocks undergo a conversion process, or a series of conversion processes, that usually entails: